History of banking: 21st century

 The early 2000s were marked by consolidation of existing banks and entrance into the market of other financial intermediaries: non-bank financial institution.
 Large corporate players were beginning to find their way into the financial service community, offering competition to established banks.
 The main services offered included insurance, pension, mutual, money market and hedge funds, loans and credits and securities.
 Indeed, by the end of 2001 the market capitalisation of the world's 15 largest financial services providers included four non-banks.

 The first decade of the 21st century saw the culmination of the technical innovation in banking over the previous 30 years and saw a major shift away from traditional banking to internet banking.
 Starting in 2015 developments such as open banking made it easier for third parties to access bank transaction data and introduced standard API and security models.

 The process of financial innovation also advanced enormously in the first few decades of the 21st century, increasing the importance and profitability of nonbank finance.
 Such profitability priorly restricted to the non-banking industry, has prompted the Office of the Comptroller of the Currency (OCC) to encourage banks to explore other financial instruments, diversifying banks' business as well as improving banking economic health.
 Hence, as the distinct financial instruments are being explored and adopted by both the banking and non-banking industries, the distinction between different financial institutions is gradually vanishing.
 For example, in 2020, the OCC muddled the distinction between traditional banking and the cryptocurrency ecosystem when it published a number of interpretive letters clarifying national banks' ability to custody cryptocurrency and provide banking services to cryptocurrency companies, as well as use blockchain innovations like stablecoins as settlement infrastructure.
 In addition, in 2021, the OCC granted its first federal banking charter to Anchorage Digital, a digital asset platform for institutions.

-2007–2008 financial crisis
+2008 financial crisis

-The financial crisis of 2007–2008 caused significant stress on banks around the world.
+The 2008 financial crisis caused significant stress on banks around the world.
 The failure of a large number of major banks resulted in government bail-outs.
 The collapse and fire sale of Bear Stearns to JPMorgan Chase in March 2008 and the collapse of Lehman Brothers in September that same year led to a credit crunch and global banking crises.
 In response governments around the world bailed-out, nationalised or arranged fire sales for a large number of major banks.
 Starting with the Irish government on 29 September 2008, governments around the world provided wholesale guarantees to underwriting banks to avoid panic of systemic failure to the whole banking system.
 These events spawned the term 'too big to fail' and resulted in a lot of discussion about the moral hazard of these actions.

-Major events in the history of banking

-1100 – Knights Templar run earliest European wide/Mideast banking until the 14th century.

-1397 – The Medici Bank of Florence is established in Italy and operates until 1494.